aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 ### innerHash

- * this operation MUST take a valid UTF8 string as input.
+ * this operation MUST take a valid UTF8 string and an unsigned integer, `position`, as input.
  * this operation MUST produce a valid UTF8 string as output.
- * If the configuration does not specify an inner character, this operation MUST return the `plainHash` of the input string; otherwise,
+ * If the configuration does not specify an inner character, this operation MUST return the `plainHash` of the input string and the supplied position; otherwise,
  * This operation MUST return an error if the input string does not contain the inner character.
  * This operation MUST split the input string into two pieces, on the